- Yield : 1

 Combine flour and baking powder.

-In a large mixing bowl or stand mixer bowl, beat eggs at high speed (hand mixer) medium speed for stand mixer until foamy.
-Gradually add sugar, beating until mixture is thick and lemon colored; about 5 minutes.
+In a large mixing bowl or stand mixer bowl, beat eggs at high speed (hand mixer) or medium speed for stand mixer until foamy.
+Reduce speed and gradually add sugar.
+Increase speed and mix until mixture is thick and lemon colored; about 5 minutes.

 Stir in water and vanilla.
 Fold in flour mixture until there is no dry flour.
 Spread batter evenly into prepared pan.
 Bake 10 to 12 minutes or until lightly browned.
 Meanwhile sift a 12 x 18 rectangle of powered sugar onto the kitchen towel.